rkttu/vscode-csharp-autobuild/README.md

 Unlike the C# Dev Kit, this project provides automatic builds that do not fall under Microsoft's commercial licensing restrictions.
 The builds are made available through GitHub releases to ensure wide accessibility while avoiding potential confusion by not registering on the Open VSX registry.

+> **Note on Debugger**: A proposal to replace Microsoft's vsdbg with Samsung's netcoredbg for better VS Code fork compatibility was considered but not implemented due to the lack of official macOS ARM64 support in netcoredbg.
+See [PR #3](https://github.com/rkttu/vscode-csharp-autobuild/pull/3) for details.
+This decision may be revisited if Samsung releases official macOS ARM64 builds.

 ## Key Features

 - 🔄 Automatic builds from upstream dotnet/vscode-csharp repository